castaway/progtorial/ProgTorial-Web/pages/fromscratch.md

 small one-file database which is useful for testing and portable databases for applications.

-We will discuss L<deployment|DBIx::Class::Tutorial::Deployment> more at length later when talking about how to change your schema without having to destroy your existing data.
+We will discuss [deployment](http://search.cpan.org/perldoc?DBIx::Class::Tutorial::Deployment) more at length later when talking about how to change your schema without having to destroy your existing data.